 - A.3.1 The object of these tests is to assess the pilot's skill in making correct observations during a complex navigation flight.
-The test includes: - Identifying canvas targets along the tracks, - Identifying photographic targets. - Indicating the position of both types of target on the competition map. - A.3.2 The max. total number of targets and photographs is 25, the min. number 16. - The max. number of photographs is 10, the min. number 8. - The max. number of ground targets is 15, the min. number 8.
+The test includes: - Identifying canvas targets along the tracks, - Identifying photographic targets, - Indicating the position of both types of target on the competition map. - A.3.2 The max. total number of targets and photographs is 25, the min. number is 16.

+The max. number of photographs is 10, the min. number is 8.

+The max. number of ground targets is 15, the min. number is 8.

 Correct photographs at TPs, SP and FP are mandatory.
-Each photograph has to be taken correctly on inbound track, with the checkpoint circled.
-These photographs are marked with the name of checkpoint (SP, TP1, TP2, ...
+Each photograph has to be taken from the inbound track, with the checkpoint circled.
+These photographs are marked with the name of the checkpoint (SP, TP1, TP2, ...
 FP).

-Canvas targets at start, finish and turning points shall be as close as practical to the point, but within a radius of 30 meters and must be letters of alphabet.
+Canvas targets at start, finish and turn points shall be as close as practical to the point, but within a radius of 30 meters, and must be letters of the alphabet.

-The exact position of the photos and canvas targets will be marked by the competitor on the map (see Appendix A1).
+The exact position of the photos and canvas targets will be marked by the competitor on his competition map (see Appendix A1).

-- A.3.3 Canvas targets are not mandatory at secret checkpoints SP, TPs, FP. - A.3.4 Canvas targets en route will not be letters of the alphabet.
-Permitted letters or signs are those contained in Appendix A1. - A.3.5 The precise target to be identified will be circled on each photograph. - A.3.6 No photograph or target will be placed in the first 0,5 NM of any leg. - A.3.7 Targets or photographs wrongly identified or marked will be penalized (see A.9.2.1). - A.3.8 At the end of the flight, at the parking position, the competitor is allowed five minutes, while seated in his aircraft, for completing his marking on the map.
+- A.3.3 Canvas targets are not mandatory at secret checkpoints, SP, TPs or FP. - A.3.4 Canvas targets en route will not be letters of the alphabet.
+Permitted letters or signs are those contained in Appendix A1. - A.3.5 The precise target to be identified on each photograph will be circled. - A.3.6 No photograph or target will be placed within the first 0,5 NM of any leg. - A.3.7 Targets or photographs wrongly identified or marked will be penalized (see A.10.2.1). - A.3.8 At the end of the flight, at the parking position, the competitor is allowed five minutes, while seated in his aircraft, for completing his markings on the map.
 The five minutes will begin after the aircraft has stopped at its parking slot. - A.3.9 The competitor will be debriefed as soon as possible.